cascobayesian/pfmix/README.md

 In order for the algorithm to run the data files need to be placed in the Data folder.
 The files give the number of reference and non-reference read counts at each site at each position in two separate files.
 They need to be in tab-delimited format with no header, the columns giving the samples and the rows the variants (SNPs).
 The algorithm operates on the assumption that the set of samples is sufficient to infer a local population level allele frequency.
 If that is not the case, strange results will result.

-The scripts can be run most easily by going to the terminal and running the command:
+The scripts can be run most easily by going to the terminal and typing the command:

 Rscript Scripts/run.r i j

 where i is the sample number you want and j is the total number of components to test.
-WARNING: you probably don't want j to be more than 8.
+A reasonble value for j is 5 and, for time reasons, you probably don't want j to be more than 8.

 Soon, all of this will be turned into an R package.